trimble-oss/devguide/wiki/guidelines/pages/development-practices/unitTesting.md

 ensure that these tests are made deterministic as early as possible.

 ### Test Coverage, Measurements, and Goals
-While the specifics Unit Test Coverage goals will be highly dependant on the team & code base, the act of measuring Unit Test Coverage in a continuous way, and monitoring how you are performing against your team goals is a recommended best practice.
+While the specific Unit Test Coverage goals will be highly dependent on the team & code base, the act of measuring Unit Test Coverage in a continuous way, and monitoring how you are performing against your team goals is a recommended best practice.